rodekruis/automated-building-detection/README.md

 Repository is work-in-progress, contact [jmargutt](mailto:jmargutti@redcross.nl) in case issues.

 Soon to be added:
-* detect buildings on any raster image
+* detect buildings on "any" raster image
 * re-train the model on known buildings

 ## Structure